 If you're feeling ambitious, you can add automation to your bot.
 How about a motion sensor that detects a nearby bot, then triggers your weapon.
 Silly humans won't even see it coming.

 This is an eight week project, where students will meet twice a week.
 The project starts June 12 and goes through August 9th.
 Meetings are every Monday and Wednesday night from 7-930 pm.

 Then we'll take a two week break until the big competition on August 27th at Riverviews Artspace.
 This will give you time to practice or make last minute fixes.

 This project is for middle and high school age students.
 Two need-based scholarships are available through this application.

-The price of this project covers all materials, registration for the August 27th event at Riverviews Artspace, and more than 40 hours of instruction time with our best engineers and makers.
+The price of this project is $350, which covers all materials, registration for the August 27th event at Riverviews Artspace, and more than 40 hours of instruction time with our best engineers and makers.
 Students get to keep their bots.